 Download eBook for More Information

-For a more detailed discussion on microgrid applications, download ComRent’s latest eBook titled “Choosing a Load Bank for Microgrid Testing.”
+For a more detailed discussion on microgrid applications and electrical testing solutions, download ComRent’s latest eBook titled “Choosing a Load Bank for Microgrid Testing.”
 This resource will discuss the phenomenal growth of microgrids in the U.S., essential components of a microgrid, why you should load test microgrids, critical questions to answer before deploying load banks for microgrid testing, and what to look for in a load bank provider.

 ComRent’s team of load bank experts helps ensure the success of your microgrid testing project.
 We offer a complimentary consultation to review your requirements and propose the right load bank solution for your application.
 Contact us today online or at 888-881-7118 for more information on load banks and microgrid testing.